 - 1. Press the clutch down and release the accelerator at the same time. - 2.
 Move the gear-shift lever to SEC-OND.
 Pause slightly as you go across NEUTRAL into SECOND.
 This action helps you shift more smoothly.

-Stopping from first, second, or reverse
+Stopping from FIRST, SECOND, OF REVERSE

 3. Accelerate gently as you slowly release the clutch.
 Hesitate briefly at the friction point, then release the clutch all the way.